Achieve a Brighter Tomorrow With the Rock of Justice

 At Rock Law Firm of Phoenix, our effective legal team harnesses the power of the rock of justice to help stop creditors’ harassment and find the solutions you need.
 We understand that life happens and circumstances change, which is why we offer judgement-free bankruptcy assistance with zero-down financing options.
 Don’t face bankruptcy alone, contact us to schedule your complimentary consultation today.

 How Chapter 7 Bankruptcy Works

 Chapter 7 bankruptcy works a little differently than the other types of bankruptcy as it involves liquidating assets to pay off unsecured debt.
 Chapter 7 bankruptcy is ideal for those with a significant amount of unsecured debt, including credit cards, medical bills, and personal loans.
 The process begins with determining if you qualify for Chapter 7 and whether or not Chapter 7 is the right choice for you.
 Then, you will take a credit counseling course required by the court.
 To prepare for your meeting with an attorney, you will need:

 A list of all creditors and the amount and nature of their claims

 Detailed list of monthly living expenses, including food, clothing, housing, utilities, taxes, transportation, medical expenses, childcare, etc.

 If you are eligible, you’ll then be able to file for bankruptcy.
 This may mean surrendering some of your assets to be liquidated, the proceeds of which will go to your creditors.
 Some possessions and income sources are exempt from being liquidated.
-For personalized information based on your unique situation, contact an experienced bankruptcy attorney like Jacob Goodman at The Rock Law Firm in Tempe.
+For personalized information based on your unique situation, contact an experienced bankruptcy attorney like Jacob Goodman at The Rock Law Firm in Phoenix.

 Arizona Chapter 7 Bankruptcy Frequently Asked Questions